 Probably most people like to have a nice lawn around their house.
-Joy and I certainly do.
+We certainly do.
 We used to have a lovely front lawn, but unfortunately ugly weedy-type grass has taken a hold and ruined it.
 Unfortunately, I didn't get rid of it when it first appeared, so to make it good again, I'll have to destroy the entire lawn and start over from scratch.

 It's amazing how easily ugly grasses and weeds grow, but to maintain a good lawn and garden takes constant care.
-Hopefully this summer I will make the effort to plant a new lawn.
+Hopefully before summer ends, I will make the effort to plant a new lawn.
 To do so, I will first have to destroy our entire lawn, carefully re-cultivate the soil, and get a new layer of top soil before planting new good lawn seed, and then take care of it so it will take root and thrive.

 It's exactly the same with the "seed and soil" as illustrated by Jesus in his parable in today's Scripture passage.
 The seed represents God's message as found in his Word the Bible—a message that includes his message of salvation—and, as Jesus explained, the four soils represent all those who hear God's message and what they do in response to it.